 I hope you give this recipe a try and you liked it,

 I would appreciate it so much if you left a comment about this recipe below!
 Subscribe to join the TYB newsletter and receive free recipes straight to your inbox!
 Let's connect via Facebook, IG & Pinterest!

 15 minute Enchilada Sauce

-- 1 tbsp high-quality chili powder or more to taste
+- 1 tablespoon high-quality chili powder, or more to taste

 - Salt and pepper to taste

 - 1 ½ cup vegetable broth, or meat-based broth